 We love, love succulents!
 Here are 15 of our current favorite succulents along with posts & videos on how to grow & care for them.

 At Joy Us garden, succulents really rock our world.
 It’s downright impossible to pick our favorite succulents because they’re all oh so wonderful.

 We did our best and made a list of our current 15 favorites (who knows, that could change next week!) so that if you are new to them, you can start with one of these.
 If you already love and collect them you might find 1 or 2 new ones to keep your affair with succulents keepin’ on.

 We love telling you everything we know and have learned about these fascinating plants so it seems that this is a fine way to wrap up 2016.
 They’re fun to decorate with and we look for unusual ways to craft with them.

 String Of Pearls leads the parade because it’s so darned playful & whimsical.
 It ‘s not the easiest or fastest growing succulent, but it’s worth the effort and time.
 If you want to propagate or grow it outdoors click here & as a houseplant here.

-If you want to have a far out & fabulous succulent which grows into a small tree, than look no further – you’ve found it: it’s the Pencil Cactus!
+If you want to have a far-out & fabulous succulent which grows into a small tree, then look no further – you’ve found it: it’s the Pencil Cactus!

 Aloe isn’t just another pretty succulent which makes a fine houseplant, it’s also one of the best known medicinal plants.